Let’s be honest.

 A clogged air or fuel filter can starve the spark plugs of both ingredients needed for combustion.
 Less air or fuel causes misfires and engine shaking, too.
 When that happens, your Check Engine Light will come on.

-4. Bent Axle And Driveshaft
+4. Bent Axle and Driveshaft

 On the other hand, bent driveshafts cause shaking at lower speeds, which fluctuates based on acceleration and braking.

-A CV joint is a rubber casing that rests around each end of the axle.
-When these wear down, they allow a strong vibration to move up into the car’s body.
+If your axle and driveshaft pass inspection, the cause might be a worn CV joint.
+A CV joint is encased in a rubber boot, also known as a CV boot, that covers each end of the axle.
+When these wear down, they allow excessive vibration to enter the car’s body.

 5. Damaged Steering Column